-People with schizophrenia generally lead a poor quality of life due to poor medical care, homelessness, unemployment, financial constraints, lack of education, and poor social skills3.
-People with schizophrenia usually suffer from a myriad of physical health conditions.
-Carney and colleagues reported that 70 percent of people with schizophrenia have at least one physical health problem, while 33 percent of them have three or more problems4.
-Numerous studies have reported a two to three times increased risk of morbidity and premature mortality in people with schizophrenia, with an estimated 10 to 25 years reduction in life expectancy compared with the general population5-9.
-While a large portion of premature deaths are attributable to suicides, violence, and other injuries, a greater portion of death is attributable to chronic medical illnesses9, with cardiovascular disease (CVD) and cancer being the leading cause of death.^{6,10}
+People with schizophrenia generally lead a poor quality of life due to poor medical care, homelessness, unemployment, financial constraints, lack of education, and poor social skills.
+They usually suffer from a myriad of physical health conditions.
+Carney et al reported that 70 percent of people with schizophrenia have at least one physical health problem, while 33 percent of them have three or more problems.
+Numerous studies have reported a two- to threefold increase in risk of morbidity and premature mortality in people with schizophrenia, with an estimated 10 to 25 years reduction in life expectancy compared with the general population.5-9 While a large portion of premature deaths are attributable to suicides, violence, and other injuries, a greater portion of death is attributable to chronic medical illnesses,9 with cardiovascular disease (CVD) and cancer being the leading cause of death.6,10

-SCHIZOPHRENIA AND CHRONIC MEDICAL CO MORBIDITIES
+SCHIZOPHRENIA AND CHRONIC MEDICAL COMORBIDITIES

-Metabolic disorders such as hypertension, obesity, dyslipidaemia, and diabetes mellitus and other preventable risk factors such as unhealthy diets, tobacco and substance abuse, and sedentary lifestyle are highly prevalent in patients with schizophrenia.
-These risk factors are the major contributors to CVD.
-A recent study by Jimmy Lee and colleagues reported a 17.7 percent to 26.2 percent prevalence rate of metabolic syndrome in patients with schizophrenia in Singapore, and are three times increased risk of cardiovascular mortality11.In another study by Heald, similar findings were also observed where metabolic syndrome is strongly associated with increased cardiovascular mortality.3 Compared with the general population, cardiovascular mortality in patients with schizophrenia is reported to be significantly higher (12% vs 2.2%).
-In addition, side effects from antipsychotic medications used in the treatment of schizophrenia may cause weight gain, and elevated blood sugar and cholesterol levels, further contributing to increased CVD risks and mortality.12
+Metabolic disorders such as hypertension, obesity, dyslipidaemia, and diabetes mellitus and other preventable risk factors such as unhealthy diets, tobacco and substance abuse, and a sedentary lifestyle are highly prevalent in patients with schizophrenia.
+Such risk factors are the major contributors to CVD.
+A recent study by Lee et al reported a 17.7 to 26.2 percent prevalence rate of metabolic syndrome in patients with schizophrenia in Singapore.
+These patients are three times more likely to be at risk of cardiovascular mortality.
+In another study by Heald, similar findings were also observed where metabolic syndrome is strongly associated with increased cardiovascular mortality.
+Compared with the general population, cardiovascular mortality in patients with schizophrenia is reported to be significantly higher (12 percent versus 2.2 percent).
+In addition, side effects from antipsychotic medications used in the treatment of schizophrenia may cause weight gain and elevated blood sugar and cholesterol levels, further contributing to increased CVD risks and mortality.